Jasper Mall: History

 The mall opened on August 8, 1981.
-It currently is approximately 350000 sqft in size, and includes two anchors and about 10 smaller stores.
+It currently is approximately 350000 sqft in size, and includes three anchors and about 21 smaller inline stores.

 Originally developed by the local Simmons family and Georgia developer George Ewing, the mall is owned by Kohan Retail.
 Anchor JCPenney moved from downtown to the mall when it opened.
 The local paper has reported that it is unusual for a mall to have Kmart as an anchor.

 Sharp Development Group, led by Sam Sharp, purchased the mall from Jasper Mall Associates in 1996.

 Third anchor Belk opened an approximately 60000 sqft store in March 2002.
 This was part of an 80000 sqft expansion of the mall by Sharp Realty.

 On December 28, 2016, Sears Holdings announced that Kmart would be closing as part of a plan to close 30 Sears and Kmart stores nationwide.
-The store closed in March 2017.
+The store closed in March 2017.This space is now occupied by Rural King.

 On March 17, 2017, it was announced that the JCPenney store would also be closing as part of a plan to close 138 locations.
-The store closed its doors permanently on July 31.
+The store closed its doors permanently on July 31.This space is now occupied by Dunham's Sports.

-On January 24, 2020, Jasper Mall, a documentary feature film billed as "a year in the life of a dying shopping mall, its patrons, and its tenants" premiered at Slamdance Film Festival.
+On January 24, 2020, Jasper Mall, a documentary feature film billed as "a year in the life of a dying shopping mall, its patrons, and its tenants", premiered at Slamdance Film Festival.

-On November 12, 2021, Dunham's Sports opened in the former JCPenney anchor location on the east end of the mall, acquiring the entire JCPenney space.
-Upon this event, the mall effectively has two anchor stores, Belk Department Store and Dunham's Sports.
+On November 12, 2021, Dunham's Sports opened in the former JCPenney anchor location on the east end of the Jasper Mall, acquiring the entire JCPenney space.